Functional Anatomy of the Respiratory Tract

 This zone includes a series of interconnected passages that function to deliver air to the respiratory zone, while simultaneously filtering, warming, and moistening the inspired air.
 Gaseous exchange does not occur in this region.

-• Components: Structures include the nose, pharynx, larynx, trachea (zeroth generation), bronchi, bronchioles, and terminal bronchioles.
+• Components: Structures include the nose, pharynx, larynx, trachea (zeroth generation), bronchi, bronchioles, and terminal bronchioles till 16th division of the tracheo-bronchial tree.

 • Musculature: The walls of the conducting airways contain smooth muscle.